TV with Streaming Apps

 You can subscribe to Paramount+ directly (with no third party in the middle) and use their app on your TV or mobile device.
 However, you can also subscribe to Paramount+ indirectly via Amazon Prime Video Channels or Apple TV Channels.
 In this scenario, you pay Amazon or Apple and the Paramount+ content appears inside either the Prime Video app or Apple TV app.
 (You don’t use the Paramount+ app at all.)

 One reason you might want to do this is to take advantage of a special offer from the third-party platform.
-For example, around June 2021, Amazon was offering two months of Showtime (normally $10.99/month) or Starz (normally $8.99/month) for just $0.99/month.
-Normally, I don’t pay for those services, but I subscribed to both to catch up on several movies which were streaming exclusively on Showtime — and to watch the Starz original TV series P-Valley.
+For example, around June 2021, Amazon was offering two months of Showtime ($10.99/month at the time) and Starz ($8.99/month at the time) for just $0.99/month each.
+Normally, I don’t pay for those services, but I subscribed to both to catch up on several movies that were streaming exclusively on Showtime — and to watch the Starz original TV series P-Valley.

 After two months, I had caught up on all the content I wanted to watch and canceled those channels from my Amazon Prime Video subscription.
 Total cost: $4.